By Mike Kocsis | 10 minutes read | Last updated: August 11, 2025 Categories: Menopause Testosterone

 Causes of low testosterone in women

-You can become testosterone deficient due to multiple reasons.
+You can have a testosterone deficiency due to multiple reasons.
 Old age is one of the most common low T reasons in both women and men.

 Some women have a unique genetic makeup that disturbs their testosterone levels.
 They produce fewer DHEA and DHEA-S compounds which are testosterone precursors.
 They may also lack the enzymes required to turn DHEA and DHEA-S into testosterone.